Magazine

 pink poinsettia

 The first day of Christmas vacation.
-I took the bus downtown and picked up Klaus for lunch.
-We then did our grocery and wine shopping for the Christmas days today on Granville Island.
-To our great surprise it was not a zoo at all.
-Except Les Amis du Fromage was of course packed as always.
+I took the bus downtown and met Klaus for lunch.
+Afterwards, we headed to Granville Island to do our grocery and wine shopping for the holidays.

 Christmas Eve